immutag/immutag/README.md

 # Immutag

-- [ ] Test

-**CAVEATS** This readme may not always accurately reflect the state of the software as this is a work-in-progress.
-The software is experimental and in alpha stage.
-If the design choices and code structure seems confusing to you, please jump [here to learn more about the rationale](#code-structure-and-development-rationale).

 Immutag is an experimental content-addressable file manager.
 Users add files with tags.
 Files are found by searching tags.
 Files can be stored and shared on network or locally.
 The software's components are interchangeable so that users and developers aren't locked-down.
 The software's protocol can be rewritten in any language for use by servers, web browsers, or embedded devices.

-Metadata can be pushed to distributed stores (e.g. ipfs) or ledgers (e.g. bitcoin), making them globally discoverable.
-However, it works well for purely offline use.

-You don't need to acquire any bitcoin or tokens or use the bitcoin network if you choose.
-You can keep all or some of the data offline or on a local network.
-If you choose to make use of bitcoin's network, you can cryptographically prove the authenticity and chronology of your creations.

-This is a working prototype glued together with bash scripts, but it's modular and refactorable.
-A pivot in the design of underlying protocol would have resulted in a laborous re-write in a compiled language.
-See 7db9a/immutag.

-## Usage and examples
+**CAVEATS** This readme may not always accurately reflect the state of the software as this is a work-in-progress.
+The software is experimental and in alpha stage.
+In fact, it's prototype glued together with shellscripts.
+If the design choices and code structure seems confusing to you, please jump [here to learn more about the rationale](#code-structure-and-development-rationale).

 Again, you dont' need to buy or use bitcoin to make use of most of the features of immutag, so go right ahead and jump in.

 **Create an immutag store with a bitcoin mnemonic.**

-`imt create STORE_NAME MNEMONIC`

 `imt create "lottery shop below speed oak blur wet onion change light bonus liquid life fat reflect cotton mass chest crowd brief skin major evidence bamboo"`

+You can also create named stores and do operations against named stores with `--store-name NAME`.

-(You'll need to retreive or generate the mnemonic from elsewhere, such as with you bitcoin wallet app.
+For actual use, please retreive or generate the mnemonic from elsewhere, such as with you bitcoin wallet app.
 It should be a wallet specifically designated from immutag use and not have 'money' on it.
 At the moment, immutag stores the wallet insecurely for development purposes.
-In the future, immutag will encrypt the wallet in addition to creating local api endpoints that can accept bitcoin addresses without the need for storing private keys or mnemonics.)
+In the future, immutag will encrypt the wallet in addition to creating local api endpoints that can accept bitcoin addresses without the need for storing private keys or mnemonics.

 **Add a music file with tags that can be used to find it later.**

-`imt add STORE_NAME FILE TAGS...`

 `imt add "vivaldi-four-seasons.mp3" music vivaldi classical`